Crimean–Nogai slave raids in Eastern Europe: Slavery in the Crimean and Ottoman markets

 Caffa, which belonged to the Ottoman Empire after 1475, was Crimea's main slave market.
 Artillery and a strong garrison of Janissaries protected the city.
-The Crimean towns of Karasubazar, Tuzleri, Bakhchysarai and Khazleve also sold slaves.
+The Crimean towns of Karasubazar, Bakhchysarai and Khazleve also sold slaves.
 The slave dealers were Turks, Arabs, Greeks, Armenians and Jews, and both the Crimean khan and the Turkish pasha taxed them in exchange for that right.
 Caffa sometimes had as many as 30,000 slaves, most of whom came from Muscovy and the southeastern lands of the Polish–Lithuanian Commonwealth.
 Sigismund von Herberstein, who was a Habsburg diplomat and the Holy Roman Empire's ambassador to Muscovy, wrote that "old and infirmed men, who will not fetch much at a sale, are given up to the Tatar youths, either to be stoned, or to be thrown into the sea, or to be killed by any sort of death they might please."
 In 1630, a Lithuanian named Michalo Lituanus wrote:

 Among these unfortunates [Slavic slaves] there are many strong ones; if they [Tatars] have not castrated them yet, they cut off their ears and nostrils, burned cheeks and foreheads with the burning iron and forced them to work with their chains and shackles during the daylight, and sit in the prisons during the night; they are sustained by the meager food consisting of the dead animals’ meat, rotten, full of worms, which even a dog would not eat.
 The youngest women are kept for wanton pleasures.

 Alan W. Fisher describes the fate of the slaves:

 "The first ordeal [of the captive] was the long march to the Crimea.
 Often in chains and always on foot, many of the captives died en route.
 Since on many occasions the Tatar raiding party feared reprisals or, in the seventeenth century, attempts by Cossack bands to free the captives, the marches were hurried.
 Ill or wounded captives were usually killed rather than be allowed to slow the procession.
 An Ottoman traveler in the mid-sixteenth century who witnessed one such march of captives from Galicia marveled that any would reach their destination—the slave markets of Kefe.
 He complained that their treatment was so bad that the mortality rate would unnecessarily drive their price up beyond the reach of potential buyers such as himself.
 A Polish proverb stated: “Oh how much better to lie on one's bier, than to be a captive on the way to Tartary.”

 According to Ukrainian-Canadian historian Orest Subtelny, "from 1450 to 1586, eighty-six raids were recorded, and from 1600 to 1647, seventy.
 Although estimates of the number of captives taken in a single raid reached as high as 30,000, the average figure was closer to 3000...In Podilia alone, about one-third of all the villages were devastated or abandoned between 1578 and 1583."